ErikPillon/Thesys/README.md

 ## Notes

-all the matlab files beginning with f_ _name of the function_.m were created by myself.
+all the Matlab files beginning with f_ _name of the function_.m were created by myself.

 ## Files